Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

 or equivalently, $\mathcal{H}_{0g}: \mathcal{G}_g \subseteq \mathcal{H}_0$ (recall $\mathcal{H}_0$ is the set of subjects with zero effect).
 Let $D_g$ be the $0/1$-valued indicator function for whether $\mathcal{H}_{0g}$ is identified or not.
 The FDR at a subgroup level is defined as the expected proportion of falsely identified subgroups:

 which collapses to the FDR at an individual level as defined in~\eqref{eq:fdr_def} when each subgroup has exactly one subject.
-Although our interactive procedure is designed for FDR control at an individual level, we propose extensions to FDR control at a subgroup level in Appendix~\ref{apd:subgroup}.
-As a brief summary, \cite{karmakar2018false} propose to control $\mathrm{FDR}^\text{subgroup}$ by constructing a $p$-value for each subgroup and apply the classical BH method \citep{benjamini1995controlling}.
-While their method has many orthogonal benefits (e.g., handling observational studies), it is not trivially applicable to control FDR at an individual level, because their $p$-values would only take value $1/2$ or $1$ when each subgroup has exactly one subject, leading to zero identification power following the BH procedure.
+Although our interactive procedure is designed for FDR control at an individual level, we propose extensions to FDR control at a subgroup level in Section~\ref{apd:subgroup}.
+As a brief summary, \citet{karmakar2018false} propose to control $\mathrm{FDR}^\text{subgroup}$ by constructing a $p$-value for each subgroup and apply the classical BH method \citep{benjamini1995controlling}.
+However, it is not trivially applicable to control FDR at an individual level, because their $p$-values would only take value $1/2$ or $1$ when each subgroup has exactly one subject, leading to zero identification power following either the classic BH procedure or the more recent AdaPT framework in \citet{lei2018adapt}.
 In other cases where subgroups have more than one subject, the above error control does not imply whether subjects within a rejected subgroup are mostly non-nulls, or if many are nulls with zero effect.
+Such error control can be too weak to effectively tell apart most subgroups.
 Our paper appears to be the first to propose methods for identifying subjects having positive effects with (finite sample) FDR control.
+Individual level inferences are more fine-grained, from which (a) researchers can proceed with a follow-up analysis on identified individuals whom they strongly believe benefit from the treatment; (b) the identified individuals have more trust in the treatment, and as an example, in industry one can recommend a new product to identified customers with much higher confidence).
+Importantly, the identified individuals need not have been originally treated, as seen in our representative example (Figures~\ref{fig:illustrate_obs}, \ref{fig:illustrate_output}).

+We end by noting that we do propose an extension to our method for subgroup identification as well, and compare it to~\cite{karmakar2018false} in Section~\ref{apd:subgroup}.